Sanskrit: Brahmi script

 The Brahmi script for writing Sanskrit is a "modified consonant-syllabic" script.
 The graphic syllable is its basic unit, and this consists of a consonant with or without diacritic modifications.
 Since the vowel is an integral part of the consonants, and given the efficiently compacted, fused consonant cluster morphology for Sanskrit words and grammar, the Brahmi and its derivative writing systems deploy ligatures, diacritics and relative positioning of the vowel to inform the reader how the vowel is related to the consonant and how it is expected to be pronounced for clarity.
 This feature of Brahmi and its modern Indic script derivatives makes it difficult to classify it under the main script types used for the writing systems for most of the world's languages, namely logographic, syllabic and alphabetic.

-The Brahmi script evolved into "a vast number of forms and derivatives", states Richard Salomon, and in theory, Sanskrit "can be represented in virtually any of the main Brahmi-based scripts and in practice it often is".
-From the ancient times, it has been written in numerous regional scripts in South and Southeast Asia.
-Most of these are descendants of the Brahmi script.
-The earliest datable varnamala Brahmi alphabet system, found in later Sanskrit texts, is from the 2nd century BCE, in the form of a terracotta plaque found in Sughana, Haryana.
-It shows a "schoolboy's writing lessons", states Salomon.

 Nagari script

 Many modern era manuscripts are written and available in the Nagari script, whose form is attestable to the 1st millennium CE.
 The Nagari script is the ancestor of Devanagari (north India), Nandinagari (south India) and other variants.
 The Nāgarī script was in regular use by 7th century CE, and had fully evolved into Devanagari and Nandinagari scripts by about the end of the first millennium of the common era.
 The Devanagari script, states Banerji, became more popular for Sanskrit in India since about the 18th century.
 However, Sanskrit does have special historical connection to the Nagari script as attested by the epigraphical evidence.

-The Nagari script has been thought of as a northern Indic script for Sanskrit as well as the regional languages such as Hindi, Marathi, and Nepali.
-However, it has had a "supra-local" status as evidenced by 1st-millennium CE epigraphy and manuscripts discovered all over India and as far as Sri Lanka, Burma, Indonesia, and in its parent form, called the Siddhamatrka script, found in manuscripts of East Asia.
-The Sanskrit and Balinese languages Sanur inscription on Belanjong pillar of Bali (Indonesia), dated to about 914 CE, is in part in the Nagari script.

 The Nagari script used for Classical Sanskrit has the fullest repertoire of characters consisting of fourteen vowels and thirty three consonants.
 For Vedic Sanskrit, it has two more allophonic consonantal characters (the intervocalic ळ ḷa, and ळ्ह ḷha).
 To communicate phonetic accuracy, it also includes several modifiers such as the anusvara dot and the visarga double dot, punctuation symbols and others such as the halanta sign.